wp-plugins/media-library-assistant/readme.txt

 * `mla_caption`: replaces the attachment caption text displayed beneath the thumbnail of each gallery item.

 All three of these parameters support the Markup and Attachment-specific substitution arguments defined for Markup Templates.
 For example, if you code `mla_rollover_text="{+date+} : {+description+}"`, the rollover text will contain the upload date, a colon, and the full description of each gallery item.
 Simply add "{+" before the substitution parameter name and add "+}" after the name.
 Note that the enclosing delimiters are different than those used in the templates, since the shortcode parser reserves square brackets ("[" and "]") for its own use.

-<h4>Gallery Display Style</h4>

-Two `[mla_gallery]` parameters provide control over the size and spacing of gallery items without requiring the use of custom Style templates.

-* `mla_margin`: specifies the margin attribute (in percent) of the ".gallery-item" style.
-The default value is "1.5" percent.

-* `mla_itemwidth`: specifies the width attribute (in percent) of the ".gallery-item" style.
-The default value is calculated by subtracting twice the margin from 100%, then dividing by the number of gallery columns.
-For example, the default value is "32", or (100 - (2 * 1.5)) / 3.

-These parameters are only important if the gallery thumbnails are too large to fit within the width of the page on which they appear.
-For example, if you code `[mla_gallery size=full]`, the browser will automatically scale down large images to fit within the width attribute (in percent) of the ".gallery-item" style.
-The default 1.5% margin will ensure that the images do not overlap; you can increase it to add more space between the gallery items.
-You can also reduce the itemwidth parameter to increase the left and right space between the items.

 <h4>Order, Orderby</h4>